Happy Moment

 Happy Moment is the first studio album by South Korean girl group WJSN.
 The album was released digitally and physically on June 7, 2017 by Starship Entertainment and distributed by LOEN Entertainment.
 It contains ten songs, including the promoted single "Happy".
 For the first time since debut, there is no Chinese version of the lead single available on this album, this is the first surprise album just after four months after the release of From.
 WJSN.

 Background and release

 On May 18, 2017, a post to the official WJSN Facebook page announced a new comeback set for June 7 would be "coming soon," revealing the names of the lead single and the forthcoming album.
 Teasers for the album were released starting on May 24 until June 5.
-On June 7, 2017 at 6PM KST, the music video for "Happy" was released on YouTube and Naver V LIVE and Happy Moment was made available for download on Melon in South Korea and iTunes worldwide.
+On June 7, 2017 at 6 p.m.
+KST, the music video for "Happy" was released on YouTube and Naver V LIVE and Happy Moment was made available for download on Melon in South Korea and iTunes worldwide.
 WJSN held a media showcase on the same day, which was also broadcast on V LIVE.